coq-community/coq-dpdgraph/README.md

 ### What's inside ?

-First of all, it is a small tool (a Coq plugin) that extracts the dependencies between COQ objects, and produce a file (we suggest using the suffix .dpd) with this information.
+First of all, it is a small tool (a Coq plugin) that extracts the dependencies between COQ objects, and produces a file (we suggest using the suffix .dpd) with this information.

-Then, another tool reads these .dpd files and produce graph file using .dot format (cf. http://www.graphviz.org/) that makes possible to view them.
+Then, another tool reads these .dpd files and produces a graph file using .dot format (cf. http://www.graphviz.org/) that makes possible to view them.